AlexZinkM/IPCounter-Zinenko/README.md

 For small files, adding IPs to a HashSet sequentially is actually faster because there’s no overhead from thread management.
 But for large files (let's say over 100 MB), the cost of reading and processing lines starts to add up, and that’s when parallelism really pays off.

-Why I didn't split file into several chunks for parallel processing

-My first thought was to divide the file into several parts, assuming that the average IP address is 16 bytes.
-I could split the file into chunks divisible by 16 bytes and feed those chunks to virtual threads.
-However, IP addresses are different sizes, and I could implement this approach only by sacrificing accuracy, as some IPs might get lost, which I assume is not an option here.

 Choosing ConcurrentHashMap

 To handle the case where multiple threads might be adding IP addresses at the same time, I decided to use my favourite structure -- ConcurrentHashMap.